 Georgetown MBA Graduates Hired by Fortune 100 Most Desirable MBA Employers

-The last 3 years, 54 of the 2013 Fortune 100 Most Desirable MBA Employers pursued/ hired 514 McDonough MBAs.
+In 2014-15 Fortune 100 Most Desirable MBA Employers pursued/ hired 160 McDonough MBAs for jobs or internships.

 New On-Campus Employers